thetis-apps/ReceptionUtilities/README.md

 # Introduction
-This application offers functions that may run automatically every time a order proposal is created.
+This application offers functions that may run automatically every time one or more specimens of an item is received.

 # Installation
 You install the application from the connection view in Thetis IMS.
-The name of the application is 'thetis-ims-order-proposal-utilities'.
+The name of the application is 'thetis-ims-order-reception-utilities'.

 # Configuration
 In the data document of the context:
 ```
 {
-  "OrderProposalUtilities": {
+  "ReceptionUtilities": {
-    "createInboundShipment": true
+    "assignLocationToItem": true
   }
 }
 ```

 # Options

-#### createInboundShipment
+#### assignLocationToItem

-If this field is true, the application will automatically create one or more inbound shipments every time a new order proposal is created.

-The application makes one inbound shipment for each future supplier represented in the order proposal.
-The latest supplier of an item is considered the future supplier.
-If an item has never before been purchased, it is not included in any inbound shipment.
+Consider the location at which the specimens have been received.
+Assume that the item in question does not already have a location.
+In that case the location is assigned to the item.